-There are several non-dischargeable debts including child support and alimony debts as well as some IRS enforceable actions.
+Additionally, there are several non-dischargeable debts including child support and alimony debts as well as some IRS enforceable actions that can be halted.

 How to Qualify for Chapter 7 Bankruptcy

-When the new bankruptcy law was introduced in 2005, the GA Means Test was established to evaluate the financial state of debtors and determine which type of bankruptcy was most appropriate.
+When the most recent bankruptcy law was introduced in 2005, the GA Means Test was established to evaluate the financial state of debtors and determine which type of bankruptcy was most appropriate.

-Rather than being a test itself, the means test involves a mathematical formula that looks at everything that relates to a person’s financial circumstances, including the type of debts he or she has, as well as monthly income.
-It also takes monthly expenses into account and will determine whether the debtor is above or below the current median income in Georgia.
+Rather than being a test itself, the means test involves a mathematical formula that looks at everything relating to a person’s financial circumstances, including the type of debts he or she has, as well as their monthly income.
+It also takes monthly expenses into account and determines whether the debtor is above or below the current median income in Georgia.

-If you think you qualify for a Chapter 7 bankruptcy you can apply for our $999 package deal that involves a one-off fee with no additional charges.
+If you think you qualify for a Chapter 7 bankruptcy you can apply for The SJK Law Firm's $999 package deal that involves a one-off fee with no additional charges.

-The highly experienced Chapter 7 bankruptcy attorneys at Kakol Bankruptcy will guide you through the procedure and help get your life back to normal as quickly as humanly possible.
+Once you qualify, one of the highly experienced Chapter 7 bankruptcy attorneys at my firm will guide you through the procedure and help get your life back to normal as quickly as humanly possible.